thedtripp/MusicMgr/README.md

 Search is case sensitive.

 ### Rate:
-Provide a star rating for your songs so you know what you like (and what you don't).
+Provide a star rating for any of your songs so you know what you like (and what you don't).
 Accepts an integer from [0, 5].
 Floats will be truncated.